stephenh/stephenh.github.com/_posts/2014-10-07-moving-to-gradle.markdown

 There were several things I liked about this setup:

-1. With Ant, I always new exactly what was happening, and why, and could fix it within minutes, albeit with some more lines of XML,
+1. With Ant, I always knew exactly what was happening, and why, and could fix it within minutes, albeit with some more lines of XML.

-   (As surprising as it is, even to me, we actually have a well-organized, low-boilerplate Ant build system at work that is a fork of the Spring's old [common-build](https://github.com/astubbs/spring-modules/tree/master/projects/common-build) project (it basically uses Maven-style conventions so that 90%+ of a project's build logic is imported for free), so I'm not much of an Ant hater.)
+   (As surprising as it is, even to me, at work we actually have a well-organized, low-boilerplate Ant-based build system that is a fork of the Spring's [common-build](https://github.com/astubbs/spring-modules/tree/master/projects/common-build) project.
+Spring's `common-build` has been long since abandoned, but it basically used Maven-style conventions so that 90%+ of a project's build logic could be imported for free.)

-2. With Ivy, I could get at Maven's transitive dependencies and repositories, without actually using Maven, and
+2. With Ivy, I could get at Maven's transitive dependencies and repositories, without actually using Maven.

 3. With IvyDE, I could open projects in Eclipse and have cross-project references automatically hooked up.

 All nice.

-However, there was one major downside:

-* Basically no one else used this setup.
+However, there was one major downside: **basically no one else used my setup**.

-  Especially IvyDE is very far from a "most Java programmers will already have it installed" Eclipse plugin.
+Especially IvyDE, which is not a widely-used/"most Java programmers already have it" Eclipse plugin.

-Nonetheless, for a few years, I persisted, rationalizing that the setup was "good enough" for me (because it was), and I had not found an obviously better alternative (buildr was close; if buildr had seen the uptake the Gradle has, I'd be happy with it).
+Nonetheless, for a few years, I persisted, rationalizing that the setup was "good enough for me" (because it was), and I had not found an obviously better alternative (buildr was close; if buildr had seen the uptake that Gradle has, I'd be happy with it).

 I am not entirely sure what changed, maybe it was the recent surge in new build systems (Gradle getting momentum, Pants from Twitter, and Buck from Facebook), or Ivy being a frustratingly dwindling community (despite it powering the Maven side of many of these new build systems, like Gradle; which is frustrating, because it should have a really robust community because of this huge shadow usage, but instead the Ivy dev community is small and slow).

 But whatever the catalyst, I decided to try growing as a person, and use Gradle for a few projects.

-Even more surprising, I eschewed a hacked-together "Gradle + Ivy + IvyDE" setup (because on principle I think dependencies should be in their own file, and not mixed into build script logic), and use stock Gradle.
+Even more surprising, I eschewed a hacked-together "Gradle + Ivy + IvyDE" setup (because on principle I think dependencies should be in their own file, and not mixed into build script logic), and used stock Gradle.

 Turns out it does not suck.

 The first project I converted was [pageobjects](https://github.com/stephenh/pageobjects), since it's very small and would be a could canary project.
-I also got it building on Travis, which due to wanting to `scp` the release artifacts to my Maven repo, was actually the most frustrating part (I needed the right combination of wagon ssh (not sshexe), ssh-keygen to white list the host as known, and password without a space in it; see [here](https://github.com/stephenh/pageobjects/blob/master/build.gradle) and [here](https://github.com/stephenh/pageobjects/blob/master/.travis.yml)).
+I also got it building on Travis, which due to wanting to `scp` the release artifacts to my Maven repo, was actually the most frustrating part (I needed the right combination of wagon ssh (not `sshexe`), `ssh-keygen` to white list the host as known, and using a password without a space in it; see [here](https://github.com/stephenh/pageobjects/blob/master/build.gradle) and [here](https://github.com/stephenh/pageobjects/blob/master/.travis.yml)).

 After that, I converted [todomvc-tessell](https://github.com/stephenh/todomvc-tessell) to see how a GWT/Tessell project would go (fine), and then after that, [Tessell](http://www.tessell.org) proper.
 So far, so good.

-I think the most differentiating thing about Gradle (especially vs. my prior preferred build setup) is:

-* Lots of other people actually use it.
+I think the most differentiating thing about Gradle (especially vs. my prior preferred build setup) is: **Lots of other people actually use it.**

 Which of course means there are Stack Overflow articles, and forum posts, and active bug trackers, and great docs, and all sorts of goodies that make learning easy.